 7. After the Deadline

-After the Deadline (ATD) is a browser-based editing tool that includes a spellchecker.
-It’s available as a plug-in for most major browsers, including Firefox and Google Chrome.
-ATD is also lightweight.
+After the Deadline (ATD) is a browser-based editing tool that includes an English spell checker.
+This online spell check tool is available as a plugin for most major browsers, including Firefox and Google Chrome.

-ATD is completely free to use.
-Its ability to explain errors for different writing styles is also an advantage over other spellcheckers.
+- Ability to explain errors for different English writing styles is an advantage over other spell checkers

-ATD isn’t as powerful as some of its competitors.
-It also requires an internet connection.
+- Isn’t as powerful as some of its competitors

-ATD is most suitable for casual users due to its small footprint and free usage.
-Serious users will probably prefer one of the other choices like Grammarly.
+This checker is most suitable for casual users due to its small footprint and free usage.
+Serious users will probably prefer one of the other spell check tool choices like Grammarly.